Curious About a Cash Offer? Find Out Now >>> PHONE #

 Here’s exactly what you need:

-- Death Certificate: Essential for all inheritance transactions.
+πŸ‘‰ Death Certificate: Essential for all inheritance transactions.
 Get multiple certified copies – you’ll need them for every financial and legal step.
-The date of death noted on this document will play a critical role in calculating the home’s fair market value and potential inheritance taxes.
+The time of inheritance noted on this document will play a critical role in calculating the home’s fair market value and potential inheritance taxes.

-- Affidavit of Heirship: Critical when there’s no will.
-This document establishes your legal right to sell the inherited property and can fast-track the sale of an inherited house.
+πŸ‘‰ Affidavit of Heirship: Critical when there’s no will.
+This document establishes your legal right to sell the inherited property and can fast-track the process of selling an inherited house.

-- Living Trust Documentation: If the deceased person had a trust, these documents can help you bypass lengthy probate processes and get to the sale of the inherited land or property faster.
+πŸ‘‰ Living Trust Documentation: If the deceased person had a trust, these documents can help you bypass lengthy probate sales and processes and get to the sale of the inherited real property faster.

-- Tax Records: Recent property tax statements and payment history.
-Texas property taxes must be current before closing any sale.
-Also, consider federal taxes with IRS Schedule D and Form 8949.
+πŸ‘‰ Tax Records: Recent property tax statements and payment history.
+Texas house and property taxes must be current before closing any sale.
+Also, consider federal taxes with IRS Schedule D and Form 8949, especially when determining the original purchase price and your tax liability.

-- Texas Probate Court Orders: If your inherited house is going through probate process, you’ll need documentation showing court approval for the sale.
+πŸ‘‰ Texas Probate Court Orders: If your inherited house is going through probate sales process, you’ll need documentation showing court approval for the sale.

 Tax Considerations for the Sale of an Inherited Property

-- The home’s value is often determined as of the date of death.
-This becomes the home’s fair market value for tax purposes.
-If the property’s sales price exceeds this value, you may incur long-term capital gain taxes.
+πŸ“„ The home’s value is often determined as of time of inheritance.
+This becomes the home’s fair market value for tax filing purposes.
+This stepped-up basis can significantly reduce your tax liability when you sell.

 When you inherit property, time often equals money.
-Your nexty step toward getting your inherited house sold should align with your urgency level.
+Your next step toward getting your inherited house sold should align with your urgency level.

 The Texas housing market offers several paths to quick completion, each with distinct pros and cons for sole owners, joint tenants, or surviving spouses.